 Awards and Nominations

-- Academy Awards: Nominated for Best Supporting Actor (Jeremy Renner).
+- Academy Award Nomination for Best Supporting Actor: Jeremy Renner

-- National Board of Review: Top Ten Films of the Year.
+- National Board of Review: Named one of the Top Ten Films of 2010

 Behind the Scenes Insights